Parkkeo1/CS-Py/README.md

 # CS-Py
-A Python Project that uses Valve's game state integration service to augment the player experience in Counter-Strike: Global Offensive.
+A Python Project that uses Valve's game state integration service to augment the player experience in Counter-Strike: Global Offensive by analyzing in-game performance with data-driven metrics.
 By Isaac Park, CS Major @ UIUC.

 ### Project Objectives (By Priority)
 1. Implement by-round data storage for statistical analysis using Pandas dataframe.s *Completed 12/23/17*